osinstom/osinstom.github.io/_posts/2019-02-26-ovs-dpdk-vm-testing.md

   - DPDK
   - OVS
   - Linux
+title: Untitled
 ---
-## Configuring testing environment based on OVS-DPDK and KVM
+## Configuring OVS-DPDK with VM for performance testing

-This is a user guide on how to install and configure testing virtual environment based on OVS-DPDK and KVM.
+Recently, I work on a performance comparison between virtualization technologies.
+In order to make an evaluation I had to setup a test environment based on OVS-DPDK and KVM-based Virtual Machine (refer to test scenario below).
+This user guide shows how to install and configure the PHY-VM-PHY scenario with OVS-DPDK and libvirt.

+// TODO:

+### Prerequisites

 ### Installing OVS-DPDK